telerik/kendo-ui-core/docs/api/javascript/ui/spreadsheet.md

 Defines a *formula* or *value* used for the comparison process.
 Used as *only* if comparer type does not require second argument.

 ### sheets.rows.cells.validation.to `String`
 Defines a *formula* or *value* used for the comparison process.
-Will be used if comparer type requies second argument.
+Will be used if comparer type requires second argument.

 ### sheets.rows.cells.validation.allowNulls `Boolean`
 Specifies whether to allow nulls.